TaskMaster007/EndoAssistant/ReadMe.md

-# Endoscopy Text-Image Pairs Dataset
+# EndoAssitant: Endoscopy Text-Image Pairs Dataset

 This repository contains code for extracting and processing endoscopy text-image pairs, focusing on the filtering, extraction, and classification of data from endoscopy videos.